apache/drill/_docs/connect-a-data-source/plugins/113-kafka-storage-plugin.md

 ## Enabling and Configuring the Kafka Storage Plugin

-Enable the Kafka storage plugin on the Storage page of the Drill Web Console and then edit the configuration as needed.
+Enable the Kafka storage plugin on the Storage page of the Drill Web UI and then edit the configuration as needed.

 The Kafka storage plugin configuration contains the `kafkaConsumerProps` property which  supports typical Kafka consumer properties, as described in [Kafka Consumer Configs](https://kafka.apache.org/documentation/#consumerconfigs).

-To enable the Kafka storage plugin, enter the following URL in the address bar of your browser to access the Storage page in the Drill Web Console:
+To enable the Kafka storage plugin, enter the following URL in the address bar of your browser to access the Storage page in the Drill Web UI:

        http://<drill-node-ip-address>:8047/storage/